 Subcontracting (Art.
-13)
+13)(3)

-• New subcontracts.
-If not foreseen at the moment of the signature of the GA, the coordinator must request an amendment.
-It can be exceptionally approved during reporting time without an amendment.
+- New subcontracts: If not foreseen at the moment of the signature of the GA, the coordinator must request an amendment.
+They can be exceptionally approved during reporting time without an amendment (the beneficiary bears the risk of rejection). - Specific cases: - Framework contracts (E.g. services, furniture).

-• Specific cases:

-- Framework contracts (E.g. services, furniture).
 If this is the usual practice of the beneficiary.
-Best value for money and no conflict of interest. - Coordinator tasks of the Coordinator cannot be subcontracted.
+Best value for money and no conflict of interest. - Coordination tasks of the Coordinator cannot be subcontracted or outsourced to a third party (including linked third parties)